lab11/socitrack/README.md

 The **TotTernary** system is composed of several hardware pieces.
 At the core is the *SquarePoint* module, a 30mm x 15mm PCB that encompasses all of the core ranging hardware and software. *SquarePoint* is provided as an EAGLE board and allows for direct integration as a design block as part of the [Lab11 EAGLE library](https://github.com/lab11/eagle).
-The *TotTag* is one such carrier board which incorporates the module and is designed to be the tag in the ranging system.
-It includes the UWB antennas and a Bluetooth Low Energy radio plus a battery charging circuit, as well as an SD card for logging and an accelerometer for the detection of movement and sensor fusion.
+The *TotTag* is one such carrier board which incorporates the module and can be used to setup a tracking and localization system with mobile nodes.
+It includes the UWB antennas and a Bluetooth Low Energy (BLE) radio plus a battery charging circuit, as well as an SD card for logging and an accelerometer for the detection of movement and sensor fusion.
-TotTag is able to provide ranges to a mobile phone application.
+TotTag is able to provide ranges and position estimates directly to a mobile phone application in real-time and can be configured on-the-fly using a simple user interface over [Summon](https://github.com/lab11/summon).

 ### SquarePoint

-SquarePoint includes the following components:
+SquarePoint, an EAGLE design block for UWB ranging, includes the following components:

 - DecaWave DW1000 UWB radio
-- STM32F091CCU6 MCU
+- STMicroelectronics STM32F091CCU6 MCU
 - RF switch

 The MCU contains all the necessary code to run the DW1000 and the ranging protocol.
+This module provides a simple abstraction layer for quick integration with a carrier board over an I2C interface without having to worry about underlying implementation details.

 ### TotTag

   <img src="https://raw.githubusercontent.com/abiri/totternary/master/media/tottag_vE_front.jpg" alt="TotTag Front" width="40%;" align="right">

-TotTag includes:
+TotTag, a PCB which utilizes SquarePoint and provides a self-contained unit for interaction tracking, includes:

 - The SquarePoint module
 - 3 UWB antennas
-- nRF52840 BLE radio
+- Nordic Semiconductors nRF52840 BLE radio
-- 3.3 V LDO
+- 3.3 V LDO designed to be used with 4.2V LiPo batteries
-- Li-ion battery charger
+- Battery charge management controller
 - SD card holder
 - microUSB connector including FTDI FT232R for debugging
 - 3-axis accelerometer

-TotTag is designed to be the tag to be localized in the system and connected to a smartphone.
+TotTag is designed to be a node which can be used both as an anchor, a tag or a combination of both.
+It offers infrastructure-free and -based network structures and enables centimeter-accurate, multi-day deployments.
+Both schematic and board design are open-source and can be found in the `hardware/tottag` folder; a suitable 3-D printable case is provided in `hardware/cad/tottag-case`.

 Software